 The modern home is not just a place we go in the evening to hang our hats.
 It’s our center of activity, our family gathering place, our haven from the rest of the world.
 It is also the place we are likely to produce massive amounts of garbage and waste.
-The Philips Design team is looking to the future with their microbial kitchen concept that will keep us healthy while reducing our overall environmental impact.
+The Philips Design team, including product designer Peter Gal, is looking to the future with a microbial kitchen concept that will ostensibly keep us healthy while reducing our overall environmental impact.

 The concept of the microbial kitchen puts the power to save the planet right in the heart of your home.
 It puts a healthy twist on every aspect of the kitchen: from food storage to waste disposal to lighting and everything in between.
 Fresh foods are stored in a terra cotta larder rather than a refrigerator, saving electricity and keeping “living” foods fresh longer than a fridge would.
 A small garden hanging above the dining table supplies the freshest possible vegetables.